Japan's quarterly retail sales rebound offers BOJ some relief

 Given growing signs of pick-up in consumption, however, Norinchukin's Minami expects the economy to have expanded slightly in the third quarter to narrowly escape recession.

-The data is among a host of indicators the BOJ will scrutinise at a crucial rate review on Friday, when it faces a key test to its rosy forecast that inflation will accelerate towards its 2 percent target next year.
+The data is among a host of indicators the BOJ will scrutinize at a crucial rate review on Friday, when it faces a key test to its rosy forecast that inflation will accelerate toward its 2 percent target next year.

-Clinging to the hope that a moderate recovery is intact, many BOJ officials prefer to hold off on expanding an already massive stimulus programme that has had limited success in accelerating inflation.
+Clinging to the hope that a moderate recovery is intact, many BOJ officials prefer to hold off on expanding an already massive stimulus program that has had limited success in accelerating inflation.

 But pessimists in the BOJ fret that sluggish exports and output could hurt corporate sentiment, delaying capital expenditure plans and wage hikes.
 That could hurt consumption and delay a sustained end to deflation.